martmagi/data-engineering/Project_report.md

 [Link](./dags/transformation.py) to code that transforms some of the existing data fields to facilitate more convenient querying.

-### Database import (MongoDB and Neo4J)
+### Database import (parallel, MongoDB and Neo4J)
 But before that step, one actually needs something to query upon.
-So as for our fifth dag we chose to import it to mongodb using pymongo.
+So as for our fifth dag we chose to import it to MongoDB using [PyMongo](https://pymongo.readthedocs.io/en/stable/).
 We chose to use mongoDB, since it was introduced to us in a course practice session and this particular session sympathized to us.
 MongoDB seemed like a perfect fit for nebwies like us.

 [Link](./dags/mongo_upload.py) to code that uploads the data to MongoDB web database (we used [MongoDB Atlas](https://www.mongodb.com/atlas/database) for convenience and to test out HTTP upload)

-[Link](./dags/neo4j_import.py) to code that imports the data to a Neo4J database running in Docker container.
+[Link](./dags/neo4j_import.py) to code that imports the data to a Neo4J database running in local Docker container.

 ## Neo4J queries